takaesu-ug/packers/README.md

 Usage
 -------------

-### In local environments
+### In Local

-build box for vagrant on the local environment.
+build box for vagrant at the local.

 ```
 packer build template_local.json
 ```

-### In Atlas environments
+### In Atlas

-Push to build box file for vagrant on the atlas
+Push to build box for vagrant at the atlas

 ```
 packer push -name USERNAME/ATLASBUILD_NAME template_atlas.json